-1 authorize electronic delivery of any of the notices described in Section 103(b) of that act, 15 2 U.S.C.
-Section 7003(b).
-3 SECTION 17.
+1 U.S.C.
+Section /003(b).
+2 [SECTION 17.
 SEVERABILITY CLAUSE.
-If any provision of this [act] or its 4 application to any person or circumstance is held invalid, the invalidity does not affect other 5 provisions or applications of this [act] which can be given effect without the invalid provision or 6 application, and to this end the provisions of this [act] are severable.
-7 SECTION 18.
+If any provision of this [act] or its 3 application to any person or circumstance is held invalid, the invalidity does not affect other 4 provisions or applications of this [act] which can be given effect without the invalid provision or 5 application, and to this end the provisions of this [act] are severable.]
+6 SECTION 18.
 APPLICATION TO EXISTING AGREEMENTS.
-8 (a) This [act] governs a collaborative law participation agreement signed on or after [the 9 effective date of this [act]].
-10 (b) On or after [a delayed date], this [act] governs a collaborative law participation 11 agreement whenever made.
-12 Comment 13 14 15 16 17 18 19 20 Section 18 is designed to avert unfair surprise, by setting dates that will make it likely that parties took the act into account in deciding to enter into collaborative law.
-Subsection (a) precludes application of the act to collaborative law pursuant to pre-effective date referral or agreement on the assumption that most of those making these referrals or agreements did not take into account the changes in law.
+7 (a) This [act] governs a collaborative law participation agreement signed after [the 8 effective date of this [act]].
+9 (b) After [a delayed date], this [act] governs a collaborative law participation agreement 10 whenever made.
+11 Comment 12 13 14 15 16 17 18 19 Section 18 is designed to avert unfair surprise, by setting dates that will make it likely that parties took the act into account in deciding to enter into a collaborative law process.
+Subsection (a) precludes application of the act to collaborative law participation agreements pursuant to pre-effective date agreement on the assumption that most of those making these agreements did not take into account the changes in law.
 If parties to these collaborative law participation agreements seek to be covered by the act, they can sign a new agreement on or after the effective date of the act.
-21 22 23 24 Subsection (b) is based on the assumption that persons involved in collaborative law are likely to know about the act and would therefore be more surprised by the non-application of the act than the application of the act after that point.
-Each legislature can specify a year or another 25 likely period for dissemination of the news among those involved in collaborative law. likely period for dissemination of the news among those involved in collaborative law.
-SECTION 19.
+20 21 22 23 24 25 Subsection (b) is based on the assumption that persons considering participating a collaborative law process are likely to know about the act and would therefore be more surprised by the non-application of the act than the application of the act after that point.
+Each legislature can specify a year or another likely period for dissemination of the news among those involved in collaborative law.
+26 SECTION 19.
 EFFECTIVE DATE.
-This [act] takes effect
+This [act] takes effect 27 28 Legislative Note: States should choose an effective date for the act that allows substantial time for notice to the bar and the public of its provisions and for the training of collaborative lawyers.